China separatism trial of Muslim scholar ends, verdict next week: lawyer

 Activists say the government’s repressive policies, including controls on Islam, have provoked unrest.

-Tohti, who taught at Beijing’s Minzu University, which specializes in ethnic minority studies, has said he never associated with any terrorist organization or foreign-based group and has “relied only on pen and paper to diplomatically request” human rights and legal rights for Uighurs.
+Tohti, who taught at Beijing’s Minzu University, which specialises in ethnic minority studies, has said he never associated with any terrorist organisation or foreign-based group and has “relied only on pen and paper to diplomatically request” human rights and legal rights for Uighurs.

-Separately, a court in the southwestern province of Yunnan sentenced four people to between 10 and 20 years in jail for “plotting terror attacks”, state media said.
+State broadcaster China Central Television (CCTV) showed video from a small, crowded court where Tohti, dressed in an orange plaid shirt, addressed court officials while flanked by police.

-The four were influenced by religious extremism and made explosives in Beijing and Yunnan in attempting to launch a “jihad”, the Xinhua news agency said late on Wednesday.
+“During the court proceedings, the prosecution was conducted in Chinese at the defendant’s request and the rights of the defendant and his legal advocates were fully guaranteed,” CCTV said.
+Members of Tohti’s family members, including his wife, sat in the crowd.

-All four defendants, whose names appear to be Uighur, appealed against the rulings, it said.
+On Wednesday, a court in the southwestern province of Yunnan sentenced four people to between 10 and 20 years in jail for “plotting terror attacks”, state media said.
+All four had Uighur names.

-The decision follows last week’s sentencing of three people to death and one to life in prison for a March attack at Kunming train station in Yunnan in which 31 people died and 141 were injured.
+Last week, three people were sentenced to death and one to life in prison for a March attack at Kunming train station in Yunnan in which 31 people died and 141 were injured.

-Shen Deyong, the executive vice president of China’s Supreme People’s Court, urged judges to “speed up trials of terror cases and deliver exemplary penalties”, Xinhua reported last week.
+The Xinhua news agency reported last week that Shen Deyong, the executive vice president of China’s Supreme People’s Court, had urged judges to “speed up trials of terror cases and deliver exemplary penalties”.